 Formative Assessment

 Formative assessment is an evaluation process of students' work in learning institutions carried out for the purpose of giving feedback to students and even lecturers to assess effectiveness of their lecture delivery.
 This evaluation occurs throughout the course.
 According to Popkova (2018) formative assessment can take the form of a single one-off test distributed incidentally to check understanding of a particular learning point without planning further intervention in case of a positive outcome.
 Birenbaum et al (2010) as cited by Combrinck and Hatch (2012:81) pointed out that formative assessment or assessment for learning is more multidimensional, integrated with the curriculum, authentic, context-embedded and flexible.
 Further, Combrinck and Hatch (2012:82) identified formal formative continuous assessment to elaborate formative assessment.
 This is when the lecturer uses short tests to determine students’ pre-knowledge before teaching starts, to determine students’ understanding of concepts.
 This type of evaluation can be pen and paper tests or performance assessments.
-There are several reasons and these are some of the reason:
+There are several reasons and these are some of the reasons:

 the aim is to monitor and guide students’ progress by assisting them to identify problems on a daily basis, and give them constant feedback on their perfomance